 - 1 teaspoon baking soda

 - 2 teaspoons vanilla extract

 - In a large saucepan, stir together the sugar, buttermilk, butter, and corn syrup.

 - Cook over medium heat, stirring frequently until the mixture comes to a boil.

 - Once boiling, set the timer for 7 minutes, stirring constantly.

 - Remove from the heat, and stir in the baking soda, and vanilla extract.
 (The mixture will foam so make sure your pan is large)

 This buttermilk syrup recipe was originally posted on January 23, 2012.
-Instructions and photos were updated January 2021 for clarification.
+Instructions and photos were updated December 20, 2022 for clarification.